 1. Ensure your website is mobile-friendly

-With a content management system (CMS) that offers automatic mobile-responsiveness, you won’t have to worry about developing multiple versions of your website for different devices.
+With a nonprofit content management system (CMS) that offers automatic mobile-responsiveness, you won’t have to worry about developing multiple versions of your website for different devices.
 When choosing your CMS and creating your nonprofit’s website, you’ll want to make sure the following are mobile-friendly:

-Don’t let all your hard work designing your nonprofit’s website go to waste.
+Don’t let all your hard work designing your website go to waste.
 Instead, make sure all elements adjust to fit any size screen.
 Remember, a CMS with automatic responsiveness will streamline this process, so you can spend less time optimizing each element and more time developing engaging content.

 2. Incorporate search engine optimization best practices